VolkOligarx/CardGame-v2.0/README.md

 #README.md

-Those project is created as browser-game in which u could train your memory skills and have good time in it
+Those project is created as browser-game in which u can train your memory skills

-to install npm modules - type in console ' npm install'
+to install npm modules - type in console 'npm install'

 to run a project type in console npx http-server